Skip to Content

 • Soaking for long periods may cause dehydration

-• The pool might be extremely hot
+• This pool can be extremely hot

-• The dirt road is difficult to drive down
+• The dirt road may be impassable

 Crab cooker hot spring with woman sitting on edge of pool